Teradata/covalent/src/platform/markdown/README.md

 ## TdMarkdownComponent: td-markdown

-`<td-markdown>` is a directive for Github flavored Javascript Markdown to HTML converter.
+`<td-markdown>` is an @angular component for Github flavored Javascript Markdown to HTML converter.
 It is based on [showdown](https://github.com/showdownjs/showdown/) library.

 ## API Summary